jptweb/IGME-340-Shared/projects/p2_web_service_application.md

 ## VI.
 Submission
 - Perform a `flutter clean`, ZIP and post the completed project and documentation page to to the mycourses dropbox.
 Be sure to check the Submission Guidelines for more details!

+## Need Help?
+- Don't forget I added extensive documentation in the references area about how to [connect to Giphy](../reference/network/giphy-api-setup.md).
+Much of the code you need may end up being similar in nature to this; but the way you interact and build it will be different.
+In a sense we are providing you with much of the ingredients; but you need to creatively assemble and build the meal.